QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/ui/swing/index.md

 <div class="row row-cols-md-2"><div>

-Listeners allow us to react when the user interacts with the view, such as clicking on a button.
+Listeners allow us to react when the user interacts with the view, such as by clicking on a button.

 ```
 aComponent.addMouseListener(/* a listener here */);